MasoniteFramework/orm-docs/models.md

 ## Connections

 The next thing Masonite assumes is that you are using the `default` connection you setup in your configuration settings.
-You can also change thing on the model:
+You can also change this on the model:

 ```python
 class Clients: